ReCogDrive: A Reinforced Cognitive Framework for End-to-End Autonomous Driving: Experiments

 \subsection{Main Results and Ablation Study}

-\paragraph{Experiments on the NAVSIM Benchmark.} Tab.~\ref{tab:comparison_modified} presents the results of \name{} compared with existing methods on the NAVSIM dataset. \name{} achieves a PDMS of 89.6, setting a new state-of-the-art.
-Notably, it surpasses DiffusionDrive~\cite{liao2024diffusiondrive} and WoTE~\cite{li2025end}, both of which use camera and LiDAR inputs, by 1.5 and 1.2 PDMS, respectively, despite relying solely on camera data.
-Furthermore, compared to our reproduced InternVL3$^{\dagger}$~\cite{zhu2025internvl3} and QwenVL2.5$^{\dagger}$~\cite{Qwen2.5-VL} baselines trained directly on NAVSIM trajectories, \name{} improves PDMS by 6.3, demonstrating the effectiveness of our three-stage training paradigm.
-In addition, it surpasses the previous vision-only state-of-the-art PARA-Drive~\cite{weng2024drive} by 5.6 PDMS.
+\paragraph{Experiments on the NAVSIM Benchmark.} Tab.~\ref{tab:comparison_modified} reports results on NAVSIM. \name{} achieves a PDMS of 90.8, establishing a new state-of-the-art.
+Remarkably, it outperforms DiffusionDrive~\citep{liao2024diffusiondrive} and WoTE~\citep{li2025end}, both of which use camera and LiDAR inputs, by 2.7 and 2.5 PDMS, respectively, while using only camera input.
+Compared with our reproduced InternVL3~\citep{zhu2025internvl3} and QwenVL2.5~\citep{Qwen2.5-VL} trained directly on NAVSIM trajectories, \name{} improves PDMS by 7.5, validating the effectiveness of our training paradigm.
+It also surpasses the prior vision-only state-of-the-art, PARA-Drive~\citep{weng2024drive}, by 6.8 PDMS.